 - Decorate any food container (ice cream, margarine tub, etc.) to look like a basket.

-- Do a weaving project.
+- Do a weaving project to make a basket.

-- Check the Teaching Ideas page on this website for ideas that suit any lesson.
+- Check the Teaching Ideas page on this website for ideas that are adaptable to any lesson.

 - Colouring page and puzzle worksheets at http://www.calvarycurriculum.com/pdf/childrenscurriculum/NEW/CURR252.PDF

 - Colouring page of Saul being struck blind at http://www.calvarywilliamsport.com/5a111.htm

 - Colouring page of Saul being struck blind (Saul depicted very young) at http://www.calvarywilliamsport.com/5a74a1.html

 - Colouring page of Saul and Ananias at http://www.calvarywilliamsport.com/5a85.htm

 - Visual Aid: Colour pictures covers both Philip and the Ethiopian and the story of Saul’s conversion (Acts 9) (It is in pdf. and can be viewed on-screen.
 However, I found it easier to save it to my computer and then view it.) at http://bibleforchildren.org/PDFs/english/From%20Persecutor%20to%20Preacher%20English.pdf